E3 STEM

 Education

 Education is the base of what we do at AVHS.
-While all students can take the following courses due to our STEM For All philosophy, these course play directly with how our students explore future employment opportunities. taking one or all of these courses would help shape a student to be comfortable in all aspects of a STEM education - and they are all offered at AVHS!
+While all students can take the following courses due to our STEM For All philosophy, these courses play directly with how our students explore future employment opportunities. taking one or all of these courses would help shape a student to be comfortable in all aspects of a STEM education - and they are all offered at AVHS!
 Here is a sample of STEM courses offered at AVHS:

 Drone Construction, Modification and Flight 3005 + Advanced Drone Construction 3050